 While we know that excellent crisis services do exist, unfortunately they're not consistently available across the UK.
 We know how frustrating and difficult it can be to cope with services that don't provide the precise help you need, exactly when you need it.
 That's why we're campaigning to improve crisis care across the country.

-To find out more and see how you can get involved, see our crisis care campaign page.
+To find out more, and see how you can get involved, see our campaigns page.

 I did take myself to the crisis team at A&E and got some help, [although I was] left to sit on my own for two hours.
 [After waiting] I was put in touch with the right people – they came to see me while I was there and I had a psych evaluation.

 Hospital inpatient services support people with severe mental health problems, or people who are experiencing a crisis.
-The majority of hospital admissions are voluntary, but if you are assessed and judged to be at risk of harming yourself or others, you can be detained under a section of the Mental Health Act 1983 (often called being sectioned).
+Most hospital admissions are voluntary, but if you are assessed and judged to be at risk of harming yourself or others, you can be detained under a section of the Mental Health Act 1983 (in England and Wales).
+This is often called being sectioned.
 How long you stay in hospital will depend on your personal situation.

 If you are treated in hospital, it's important to know your rights.
-(See our pages on sectioning and hospital admission for more information.)
+Our legal pages on sectioning, voluntary patients and leaving hospital have more information.